-We reviewed the ChatGPT-extracted challenges and noticed statements such as the following: \begin{itemize} \item ``Challenges for researchers in the field of HCI from this paper:'' \item ``Challenges for researchers in the field of HCI:'' \item ``Challenges not mentioned in the text.'' \item ``None'' \end{itemize} Clearly, these statements are remnants of ChatGPT's aim of being an intelligent assistant that provides explanations in its outputs.
-However, the statements could be easily filtered from the output with basic string matching and regex functions.
-We found only 317 (out of 34,638; $\approx$0.9\%) of these statements in Step 1.
-GPT-4 seemed to be largely unaffected by these statements and ignored them when completing the given task of selecting research challenges from the ChatGPT-provided list.
+We manually reviewed the challenges extracted by GPT-3.5 and identified non-research statements such as: \begin{itemize} \item ``Challenges for researchers in the field of HCI from this paper:`` \item ``Challenges not mentioned in the text.`` \end{itemize} These statements are not research challenges but artifacts of GPT-3.5's tendency to produce meta-commentary alongside its output.
+Basic string matching and regular expressions can filter them out.
+Only 317 of 34,638 statements (${\approx}0.9\%$) fell into this category in Step~1.
+In Step~2, GPT-4 ignored these artifacts when selecting research challenges from the GPT-3.5-provided list.